 - 1. Start Computer Setup. - Computers or tablets with keyboards: - 1.
-Turn off the computer. - Press the power button, and when the HP logo appears, press f10 to enter Computer Setup. - Tablets without keyboards: - Turn off the tablet.
-1. - 2.
-Press the power button in combination with the volume down button until the Startup menu is displayed, and then tap f10 to enter Computer Setup. - Select Security, select Hard Drive Utilities, select DriveLock/Automatic DriveLock, and then press 2. enter. - Select the hard drive you want to manage, and then press enter. - Select Disable DriveLock, and then press enter. - Follow the on-screen instructions to disable DriveLock.
-5. - To exit Computer Setup, select Main, select Save Changes and Exit, and then select Yes.
+Turn off the computer. - 2.
+Press the power button, and when the HP logo appears, press f10 to enter Computer Setup. - Tablets without keyboards: - 1.
+Turn off the tablet. - 2.
+Press the power button in combination with the volume down button until the Startup menu is displayed, and then tap f10 to enter Computer Setup. - Select Security, select Hard Drive Utilities, select DriveLock/Automatic DriveLock, and then press enter. - 3.
+Select the hard drive you want to manage, and then press enter. - 4.
+Select Disable DriveLock, and then press enter. - 5.
+Follow the on-screen instructions to disable DriveLock. - 6.
+To save your changes and exit Computer Setup, select Main, select Save Changes and Exit, and then select Yes. - NOTE: If you are using arrow keys to highlight your choice, you must then press enter.